groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/signing/locating-signature-on-document-page/locating-signature-on-page-with-different-measure-units.md

 url: signature/net/locating-signature-on-page-with-different-measure-units
 title: Locating signature on page with different measure units
 weight: 1
-description:  This article explains using measure units to locate signature and its size on document page with GroupDocs.Signature API.
+description: " This article explains using measure units to locate signature and its size on document page with GroupDocs.Signature API."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False